omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 When the task has finished executing, it gets placed in one of the lists depending on his state.
 The event loop verifies the state of tasks awaiting and proceeds to add them to the ready list in case their awaiting has been completed.
 After this, it goes back to the initial task of choosing the next ready task to execute.

 Now you might be asking, what makes it different from multithreading, the actual difference is that the event loop actually **awaits** for tasks to send a "finished" signal before it moves to the next **ready** task and never interrupts them.
-This finished signal is what we call a **promise, fortunately with the async/await syntax we don't need to manage these signals**.
+This finished signal is what we call a **promise**, fortunately with the async/await syntax we don't need to manage these signals.

-This is an overly simplified explanation of the Asyncio concept, here is an implementation of a bot that scraps a list of given URLs this time, using the Async optimized python library **aiohttp**:
+This is an overly simplified explanation of the Asyncio concept, here is an implementation of a bot that scraps a list of given URLs this time, using the Async optimized python library *aiohttp*:

 ```python
 import aiohttp
 import asyncio
 from asgiref import sync